 Choosing a wedding band that earns its spot

-Material sets the tone.
-Tungsten carbide is the hard, heavy, low-upkeep option that holds its finish through daily wear, which is why it dominates the men's market.
+Material sets the tone: tungsten carbide is the hard, heavy, low-upkeep option that holds its finish through daily wear, which is why it dominates the men's market.
 Titanium is lighter and more forgiving on impact.
 Precious metals like gold and platinum carry heritage and can be resized on a bench, at a higher price.
-Width and profile then dial in the feel: 8mm reads bold and traditional, 6mm sits slimmer and lighter, and the edge profile changes both the look and how the ring clears your knuckle.
+Width and profile dial in the feel: 8mm reads bold and traditional, 6mm sits slimmer and lighter, and the edge profile changes both the look and how the ring clears your knuckle.

 Common questions about wedding ring vs wedding band